 It's dusk and we get a fine look down at the theatre during the opening credits of Garry Marshall's "Pretty Woman" (Touchstone, 1990).
 The film features Richard Gere, Julia Roberts, Jason Alexander, Laura San Giacomo, Hector Elizondo and Ralph Bellamy.
 The cinematography was by Charles Minsky.
 See the Historic L.A.
 Theatres in Movies post for views of the Vogue, Egyptian and Chinese theatres from the film.

 In Mick Jackson's "The Bodyguard" (Warner Bros., 1992) Kevin Costner is backstage looking for troublemakers at the Academy Awards.
-There's a clip on YouTube.
+Also featured are Whitney Houston, Gary Kemp, Michele Lamar Richards, Bill Cobbs, Mike Starr and Thomas Arana.
+The film was written by Lawrence Kasdan with cinematography by Andrew Dunn.
 See the Historic L.A.
-Theatres In Movies post for a Pantages auditorium view as well as some views at the Mayan.
+Theatres In Movies post for more Pantages views, several dressing rooms shots at the Shrine Auditorium plus a visit earlier in the film to the Mayan.

 In Tim Burton's "Ed Wood" with Johnny Depp and Martin Landau (Touchstone, 1994) our stars are going to a premiere of "Plan 9 From Outer Space" at the Pantages.
 The Skouras-style boxoffice we see was a prop for the movie.
 This shot gives us quite a nice view of the entrance in its "modernized" period with the ceiling decor and original display cases covered.
 The interior used for the film is the Orpheum.
 See the Historic L.A.
 Theatres in Movies post for two more Pantages shots as well as views of the Orpheum, Warner Hollywood and the Stadium Theatre in Torrance.

 When we go into the lobby of New York's Monolith Hotel in "The Shadow" (Universal, 1994) we find ourselves at the Pantages looking at the Pacific Theatres circular snackbar.
 The film features Alec Baldwin, John Lone, Penelope Ann Miller, Tim Curry, Peter Boyle, Jonathan Winters, Ian McKellen and Andre Gregory.
 Russell Mulcahy directed.
 The cinematography was by Stephen H. Burum.
 Thanks to Dave Hunter for spotting the theatre in the film.
 See the Historic L.A.
-Theatres in Movies post for ten additional views from the Pantages scenes.
+Theatres in Movies post for nine additional views from the Pantages scenes + one in the Monolith's ballroom -- at the Ambassador Hotel.

 Joel Schumacher's "Batman Forever" (Warner Bros., 1995) used the theatre's lobby for that of the Ritz Gotham Hotel.
 Thanks to Mike Hume for the screenshot.
 See the Historic L.A.
 Theatres in Movies post for three more shots from the lobby party scene as well as views of two scenes shot in the Los Angeles Theatre.